o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-client-auth/setup.md

 Complete the following set up steps to use the AWS Client Auth Gem in your project:

-1. Enable the AWS Client Auth Gem in your project.
+* Enable the AWS Client Auth Gem in your project.
-1. Configure project-level settings.
+* Configure project settings.
-1. Deploy the CDK application.
+* Deploy the CDK application.
-1. Update the resource mapping file to use the deployed AWS resources.
+* Update the resource mapping file to use the deployed AWS resources.

-### Enabling the AWS Client Auth Gem
+### 1. Enable the AWS Client Auth Gem

 If you haven't already added and built the **AWS Client Auth Gem** in your project, do so now using the instructions in [Enabling the AWS Client Auth Gem](./_index.md#enabling-the-aws-client-auth-gem).

-### Configuring project settings
+### 2. Configure project settings

 The `AuthenticationProvider.setreg` registry file defines the third-party OAuth authentication provider settings.
 This file is located in the project's registry directory: `<ProjectName>\Registry`.